BettercareHealth/bettercare/nc/nc-9.md

 ### 9-26 How do you give phototherapy?

 1. Switch on the phototherapy unit and make sure the tubes are all working.
 Check the age of the tubes and ensure that the perspex sheet is in position.
-2. Place the infant naked in an incubator or bassinet so that the mattress is about 40 cm from the phototherapy tubes.
+2. Place the infant naked in an incubator or bassinet so that the mattress is about 40&nbsp;cm from the phototherapy tubes.
 The infant must not wear a nappy.
 Instead, a nappy can be placed under the infant.
 3. Cover the infant’s eyes with pads as the bright light worries the infant and may possibly damage the retina.
 Remove the eye pads during feeding so that the eyes can be checked for infection and to allow the infant and mother to see each other.
 4. Turning the infant over every hour does not make the phototherapy more effective.
-5. Feed the infant milk, at least every 3 to 4 hours.
+5. Feed the infant milk, at least every 3 to 4&nbsp;hours.
 Breastfeed if possible.
 Add an extra 25 ml/kg/day if the infant is demand fed with formula.
 The lights may be switched off during feeds or the infant may be removed from the phototherapy unit when fed.
 6. Monitor the infant’s temperature hourly, weigh twice a day and measure the TSB daily or more frequently if it approaches dangerous levels.
 7. Allow the mother unrestricted visiting.
 If possible, the infant should be given phototherapy next to the mother in the postnatal ward.